Mycobiome: Humans

 There is a low abundance of fungi associated with most human body sites, such as the gastrointestinal tract, where fungi typically compose just 0.001 - 0.1% of the microbial community.
 However, fungi compose a significant fraction of the microbiome at some locations, such as the ear canal.

 The mycobiome is relevant to human physiology as fungi may be important in maintaining microbial community structure, metabolic function, and immune-priming.
 Mutualism between humans and fungi is not yet well understood, and there is much to be learned about how fungi interact with the nonfungal constituents of the microbiome.

 Many human diseases, including hepatitis, cystic fibrosis, obesity, and inflammatory bowel disease have been associated with changes in the human mycobiome, and it has been proposed that any fungal colonization of the GI tract is a sign of disease.
 Moreover, detecting tumor-associated mycobiomes may be a novel way of cancer screening – it could be used in synergy with other biomarkers such as of bacteriomes.

 Fungal interactions in the human host can be opportunistic, mutualistic, parasitic, commensalistic, and amensalistic.
 Though there is a small amount of fungi considered to be true pathogens due to causing disease in healthy individuals, the majority of fungi are considered opportunistic, only affecting an immunosuppressed host.
 In these cases, pathogen-mediated damage is dependent upon the host; disease could only occur if the host has either a hyperactive or weakened immune system.
 Commensal relationships between human host and pathogen are possible when the fungi are present in a host for long periods of time without causing disease.
 One example of a fungus that forms a commensal relationship in a human host is Cryptococcus.
 Candida albicans can also form a long-time commensal relationship with its host.

 Some fungi are niche specific symbionts in the human host.
 Some fungi can be introduced to the host from the environment by skin contact, oral or respiratory routes, while others are acquired vertically through birth.

 In the human GI tract, there are about 50 observed genera of fungi.
-Some are acquired through what the host eats; as such showing that the stability of the fungal population is dependent on the diet of the host and host immune status.
+Some are acquired through diet; as such showing that the stability of the fungal population is dependent on the diet of the host and host immune status.

 About 20 genera of fungi have been observed in the vaginal niche.
 Most fungi that colonize the vagina show a commensalistic relationship with the host, but factors like antibiotic uses and pregnancy could influence the vaginal mycobiome.